felixknorre/react-currency-converter/README.md

 # How to use

-1) Run "npm install" in the folder
+1. Run "npm install" in the folder
-2) Run 'npm install --save react-router react-router-dom" in the folder
+2. Run 'npm install --save react-router react-router-dom" in the folder
-3) Run "npm install --save axios" in the folder
+3. Run "npm install --save axios" in the folder
-4) Run "npm start"
+4. Run "npm start"
-5) Have fun
+5. Have fun

+# What I Learned
+- Javascript Basics
+- Build statefull/stateless components with reats
+- use the react-router to dynamically render components